blackbaud/uat-kit/content/index.md

     description: From setting up Visual Studio to automating product customizations, learn how to create tests with a series of tutorials and guidelines.
     image: fa-graduation-cap
     href: <%= stache.config.blue_walkthroughs %>

   - title: API
     description: Access documentation for the available Core and Base code to find the functionality comes out of the box with the UAT Automation Kit.
     image: fa-file-text
     href: <%= stache.config.blue_api %>
 ---

+<h1>Change to Dev Branch</h1>

 <header class="welcome" data-stellar-background-ratio="0.5">
   <div class="text-vertical-center">